evolution-gaming/resource-pool/README.md

     expireAfter = 1.minute) // pool will release connection if it is not used for 1 minute .use { connectionPool =>
     connectionPool
-      .resource // this will get first available connection .use { connection =>
+      .resource // this will get first available connection or allocate one .use { connection =>
         connection.query() // here you have access to the connection }